tracebin/tracebin/app/views/pages/story.html.md

 The `events` column stores an array of JSON objects, each of which contains all the data related for the event.
 With this, we end up with what is essentially a NoSQL datastore.
 We can’t perform direct JOINs and aggregates on that JSON column, which means the table we’re trying to obtain may be difficult.
 Thankfully, there are several functions in PostgreSQL that help us to convert JSON structures into virtual tables, which we do end up doing with some endpoints.

-Now, we could’ve used MongoDB all along if we wanted to structure our data like this!
-This also isn’t really the best schema for the table we’re trying to create, so let’s normalize out all events into their own table:
+This is the most NoSQL-esque schema we can make, and therefore we sacrifice a lot of what makes SQL useful and interesting.
+Furthermore, this is close to how we need it for the endpoints table.
+We'll see below that we take the "% SQL", "% View", etc. columns directly from data in the JSON column, allowing us to avoid using a JOIN.
+However, it'll be helpful to normalize out events into their own table for the waterfall diagram, so let's do that:

 [![Tracebin schema](/images/tracebin_db_schema_3.png)](/images/tracebin_db_schema_3.png)

 Here, we have columns for all the information common to each event type, and put the data unique to each event type in a JSON object.
 We also add a custom ENUM datatype to indicate the event’s type.
 This way, if we need to get information specific to a certain event, we just need to put that type in the `WHERE` clause of our query.
 Notice how we keep the `events` column in `Transactions`, giving us two representations of each event.
 We do this because, as we will see, some queries will be easier to perform on the JSON objects, while others will be much easier with the `Events` table.

+One potential hazard with this model comes from the fact that we have the same data represented two different ways in two different places.
+This would be a major problem if we go to mutate this data, but these tables will not be used in this fashion.
+They will be written to once, and never modified.

-We must accept some tradeoffs with this model, and we’ll discuss these in the next section.
+We must accept some additional tradeoffs with this model, and we’ll discuss these in the next section.

 #### Data Interchange
 Now that we have the first stages of our database schema, we need to account for how our data gets transmitted over the wire from the agent.
 For now, we’ve chosen JSON as our format to accomplish this.